orbitalquark/textadept/doc/09_Themes.md

 comments, strings, and keywords in programming languages.
 [Styles][] are composed of fonts and colors and apply universally to all programming language elements, resulting in a single, unified theme.

+In the terminal version of Textadept, colors are determined by your terminal emulator's settings.
+The only colors recognized by Textadept are the standard black, red, green, yellow, blue, magenta, cyan, white, and bold variants of those colors.
+How your terminal chooses to display these colors is up to you.
+However, you can still customize which colors are used for particular styles.

 [Styles]: api/lexer.html#Styling.Tokens